ncatlab/instiki2git/README.md

 After committing a large number of revisions, it can be beneficial to run `git gc` in the backup repository.
 This packs and compresses similar blobs.
-It can reduce in a storage by a factor of ten.
+It can reduce storage by a factor of more than ten.

 ## Tutorial